FarronF/limerick-council-meetings/meetings/2018/07/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Annual Meeting of Metropolitan District of Limerick - 25th June 2018.md

 “That Councillor John Costelloe be appointed Mayor of the Metropolitan District of Limerick to

-hold office until the next Annual Meeting or until a successor has been appointed”.--- 2
+hold office until the next Annual Meeting or until a successor has been appointed”.
+---
+2

 A vote was taken which resulted as follows: